-Package arrived in 22 days with regular shipping.
+The package arrived in 22 days with regular shipping.
 Luckily the box was very small and does not stir up the curiosity of the customs.
-In my country you need to pay custom fees and VAT even for cheap drones as 20 bucks.
+In my country, you need to pay customs fees and VAT even for cheap drones as 20 bucks.

-With folded arms, the fuselage measures only 8.1 x 6.3 x 4 cm and weights about 63 grams.
+With folded arms, the fuselage measures only 8.1 x 6.3 x 4 cm and weighs about 63 grams.
 It fits perfectly in your hand or a larger pocket.
-The plastic from which is made feels a bit cheap but it is an usual fact for such toys.
+The plastic from which is made feels a bit cheap but it is a usual fact for such toys.

-As I previously mentioned, the front props are above the arms and the rear props are bellow the arms.
+As I previously mentioned, the front props are above the arms and the rear props are below the arms.

-In order to allow better visibility on the orientation of the aircraft during night flights, the Flytec T13 drone has white LEDs in front and red ones on back.
+In order to allow better visibility on the orientation of the aircraft during night flights, the Flytec T13 drone has white LEDs in the front and red ones in the back.

 The 520 mAh Li-Po is loaded from the tail of the aircraft.
-Battery has no wires and can be swapped with a new charged one in just seconds.
+The battery has no wires and can be swapped with a new charged one in just seconds.

 Flytec T13 review: Mobile APP

-You can opt to pilot the drone through virtual sticks or through smartphone’s gyro sensor by tilting the phone.
-User interface is very simple and intuitive.
-You have dedicated buttons for Take off/Arming, Landing, Emergency stop and Speed rate switch.
+You can opt to pilot the drone through virtual sticks or through the smartphone’s gyro sensor by tilting the phone.
+The user interface is very simple and intuitive.
+You have dedicated buttons for Takeoff/Arming, Landing, Emergency stop, and Speed rate switch.

-The APP allows some fancy stuff like “Path flying” and “3D VR mode”, but they didn’t convinced me.
+The APP allows some fancy stuff like “Path flying” and “3D VR mode”, but they didn’t convince me.

 Flytec T13 review: Camera and WiFi FPV

-The 720P wide angle camera is integrated and allows slight angle adjustment.
-WiFi FPV range is about 40 meters and it has low frame rate and some delay.
-Anyway, kids will love to use it to spy the neighbor’s dog.
+The 720P wide-angle camera is integrated and allows slight angle adjustment.
+WiFi FPV range is about 40 meters and it has a low frame rate and some delay.
+Anyway, kids will love to use it to spy on the neighbor’s dog.